-Summary: Save money on new gear by buying mid-range skis, combi boots and cheaper poles.
+Summary: Save money on new gear by buying mid-range skis, combi boots and mid-priced poles.
 Buying used gear from a racer is another great way to save.

 We recommend you buy the best gear you can afford because there are performance advantages to quality gear and you definitely get what you pay for.

 But you shouldn’t spend money you don’t have and we know everyone has to work within a budget.
-What follows are the best ways we know for saving money but still enjoying quality equipment.
+What follows is advice for saving money while still enjoying quality equipment.

 Boots and Bindings

-If you want to skate and classic ski and are looking for ways to save money, go ahead and buy combi boots.
-It’s not as ideal as owning classic and skate boots, but it’s not a bad compromise.
+If you want to skate and classic and are looking for ways to save money, buy combi boots (also known as pursuit boots).
+This option is not as ideal as owning classic and skate boots, but it’s not a bad compromise.
 Just remember, never compromise on comfort.
 Nothing about your boots matters more than comfort.

 You can find excellent quality mid-range poles.
 Even at the low end of the mid-range you can find poles that will serve you well and won’t break your bank account.